 ABOUT JENNIFER JOLLEY

 Jennifer Jolley (b.
-1981) is a composer, blogger, and professor person.
-She is also a cat lover and part-time creative opera producer.
+1981) is a composer, conductor, and professor person.
+She is also a cat lover and a part-time blogger.

 Jennifer’s work draws toward subjects that are political and even provocative.
 Her collaboration with librettist Kendall A, Prisoner of Conscience, has been described as “the ideal soundtrack and perhaps balm for our current ‘toxic…times’” by Frank J. Oteri of NewMusicBox.
 Her piece, Blue Glacier Decoy, written as a musical response to the Olympic National Park, depicts the Pacific Northwest’s melting glaciers.
 Her partnership with writer Scott Woods, You Are Not Alone, evokes the fallout of the #MeToo Movement.

 Jennifer’s works have been performed by ensembles worldwide.
 She has received commissions from the National Endowment for the Arts, the MidAmerican Center for Contemporary Music, the Left Coast Chamber Ensemble, Quince Ensemble, and many others.

-Jennifer deeply values the relationship created between composers and the communities they collaborate with.
+Jennifer deeply values the relationship between composers and the communities in which they collaborate.
 She has been composer-in-residence at multiple institutions and promotes composer advocacy through her articles for NewMusicBox & I CARE IF YOU LISTEN.
 Also, she is on the Executive Council of the Institute for Composer Diversity and the New Music USA Program Council.